5t3ph/moderncss-dot-dev/src/posts/pure-css-custom-checkbox-style.md

 date: 2020-07-27
 ---

-> _This is the nineteenth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 We'll create custom, cross-browser, theme-able, scalable checkboxes in pure CSS with the following:

 - `currentColor` for theme-ability, including of the SVG